Skip to content

-Learn about retatrutide® (GGG tri-agonist) medication
+Learn about Retatrutide® (GGG tri-agonist) medication

-Certified medical professionals, with experience in caring for patients with weight concerns
+Certified medical professionals, with experience in caring for patients with weight concerns Insurance accepted, but not required

 What is retatrutide®, and how does it work?